jg-digital-media/jgdm_jobs_pathway/readme.md

-`Last Updated: 19-10-2025 - 15:12`
+`Last Updated: 19-10-2025 - 15:30`

 # Jobs Pathway
-  + Jobs Pathway is a project in Ruby on Rails.
-Sign in and details of jobs applied for so you can keep track of your way to your professional life with this web app.
+  + Jobs Pathway is a project in PHP and WordPress.
+Sign in and add details of jobs applied for so you can keep track of your way to your professional life with this app.
     + Prototype URL: https://projects.jonniegrieve.co.uk/jobs_pathway/
     + Repository URL: https://github.com/jg-digital-media/jgdm_jobs_pathway